Halloween Safety Tips for Your Dog

 Halloween has something for everyone.
 But what’s fun for us can be confusing – and even dangerous – for our pets.
 Keep your pups safe this Halloween!

-Tips & Advice → Halloween Safety Tips for Your Dog
+Tips & Advice » Halloween Safety Tips for Your Dog

 Dog in Halloween Costume

 Halloween has something for everyone.
 Full of decorations, costumes, candy, and scary twists, it’s a festive evening for humans of all ages.
 But what’s fun for us can be confusing – and even dangerous – for our pets.
-Here are some tips to keep your pups safe and sound on the spookiest night of the year.
+Here are some tips to keep your canine companions safe and sound on the spookiest night of the year.

 Keep candy away from your dog.
-Halloween candy (especially containing chocolate or artificial sweeteners like xylitol) is toxic to dogs, with reactions ranging from vomiting and diarrhea to death.
+Halloween candy (especially those containing chocolate or artificial sweeteners like xylitol) is toxic to dogs, with reactions ranging from vomiting and diarrhea to death.
 Keep all candy – even empty wrappers – somewhere safe and inaccessible to your pooch.

 Protect your dog from your decorations.
 Glowing Jack-o’-lanterns scream “Halloween,” but lit candles and wagging dog tails aren’t a great mix.
 To prevent potential danger for your pet and your home from your agitated or excited pup, put your candle decorations out of your pet’s reach or use battery-powered candles instead.

 Be careful with costumes.
 While some dogs enjoy wearing a costume, many don’t.
-Experiment before the holiday to see if yours likes wearing an outfit – if they show any resistance, skip the dress-up.
+Experiment before the holiday to see if your dog likes wearing an outfit – if they show any resistance, skip the dress-up.
 To avoid your dog confusing you and your family members for strangers, keep masks off while your dog is around, and allow your pup to smell any costumes before wearing them.

 Think twice before taking your dog trick-or-treating with you.
 Trick-or-treating with our furry friends may sound like a great idea, but sudden scares, strange costumes, and other human Halloween fun could be stressful and instill an ongoing fear of strangers.
 If you do take your dog with you, make sure their ID tags are securely attached to their collar, keep a firm grip on their leash, and do not let strangers in costume approach your dog without your consent.